Grow Local Food

 Environment > Nourish community health, save energy, and reduce pollution.

 Cultivate an herb or vegetable garden.

 Join a CSA.

-Sign up for seasonal produce from Colchester Farm.
+Sign up for seasonal produce from a local farm.

 Recycle yard waste and food scraps to enhance soil fertility.

 The Chestertown Environmental Committee screened Urban Permaculture as the seventh event in its 2017 First Thursday Environmental Series.

 1. Public spaces in town need some little permaculture beds!